Thunderbirds Are Go (TV series)

 Thunderbirds Are Go is an animated science fiction television programme produced by ITV Studios and Pukeko Pictures.
 It uses a combination of computer-generated animation and live-action models.
 It is a reboot of the series Thunderbirds created by Gerry and Sylvia Anderson which follows the exploits of International Rescue (IR), a rescue organisation run by the Tracy family out of their secret island base in the Pacific Ocean.
 They use technologically advanced craft for land, sea, air and space rescues in their operations, the most important of which are a set of vehicles called the Thunderbirds, piloted by the five Tracy brothers.

 The programme premiered on 4 April 2015 and concluded on 22 February 2020, running for 78 episodes across three series.
-It was well-received by critics and fans of the original series, and has spawned several branches of merchandising since its broadcast.
+It was well-received by critics and fans of the original series, reacting positively to the series.
+It has spawned several branches of merchandising since its broadcast.

 Background

 A revival of the 1960s science fiction Supermarionation television series Thunderbirds was approved by co-creator Gerry Anderson when Richard Taylor, the founder of Weta Workshop, visited him at Pinewood Studios while he was working on New Captain Scarlet.
 On 4 February 2013, ITV Global Entertainment and Pukeko Pictures officially announced the revival under the title Thunderbirds Are Go!
 Production began in June 2013 at Weta Workshop, while the principal voice cast was announced on 30 September 2014.

 Each series consists of 26 episodes with transmission split into multiple parts.
-Series 1 was broadcast between 4 April–20 June 2015 and 31 October 2015–23 January 2016.
+Series 1 was broadcast between 4 April–20 June 2015 and 31 October 2015 – 23 January 2016.
 A second series was green-lit on 18 December 2014 and aired between 22 October 2016 – 7 January 2017 and 30 September–16 December 2017.
 A third and final series was confirmed on 5 May 2016 and was broadcast between 31 March–26 May 2018, 18 May–13 July 2019 and 4 January–22 February 2020.